Medical Industry Brand Guide

 Consider your primary medical focus.
 Are your patients primarily children, women, families, the elderly, or some other unique segment?
 What type of care do you provide?
 Surgical care, preventive medicine, hospital care, and maternity services are all very unique areas that will lend toward distinctly different brands.

-Define Your Medical Market Segment
+Define Your Medical Industry Brand Market Segment

 Create a picture of your typical customer, client, or patient and add as much detail as possible, so you can cater to this person in a personalized manner.
 Put together three or four profiles of fictional people who embody the typical personalities that you deal with.
 If you’re promoting a family practice, you may want profiles for an infant, toddler, child, and parent.
 Other segments may focus on the elderly, catering to both the aging patient and the concerned children who coordinate care for their parent.

-Medical companies also need to consider whether they are primarily selling their products and services to patients or to doctors.
+Furthermore, medical companies also need to consider whether they are primarily selling their products and services to patients or to doctors.
 If you’re marketing new medical technology or prescription medications, you have the dual job of winning over patients who will want to try your products and convincing doctors that you have something worth their recommendations.

 As you’re looking your market segment in the face, think of ways you can build a brand that will appeal directly to it.
 What’s at the forefront of the customer’s mind as he’s shopping for health care products or services?
 Is your target audience itching to try out new medical technology, or is he reserved about innovative procedures?
-Strive to build your brand in a way that will answer questions and allay concerns as quickly as possible.
+Strive to build your medical industry brand guide in a way that will answer questions and allay concerns as quickly as possible.

-Send the Right Message
+Send the Right Medical Industry Brand Guide Message

 Image via Flickr by Mike Curwen